DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Experimental Setup

-For meta-testing, we construct supervised few-shot learning tasks based on the selection of a \emph{subset} of the attributes with ground-truth labels from each dataset.
-Consequentially, the natures and levels of difficulty of the tasks are determined by this subset of attributes.
-Given the subset of attributes selected, the meta-testing tasks are created using the ground-truth labels, following a procedure similar to \cite{cactus}.
-First, we randomly pick a small number of attributes from the attribute subset, and define two distinct value combinations on the picked attributes.
+For meta-testing, we construct few-shot learning tasks based on the selection of a \emph{subset} of the attributes with ground-truth labels from each dataset.
+Consequently, the natures and levels of difficulty of the tasks are determined by this subset of attributes.
+Given the subset of attributes selected, the meta-testing tasks are created using the ground-truth labels, similar to \citep{cactus}.
+First, we randomly pick a few attributes from the attribute subset, and define two distinct value combinations on those attributes.
 Images whose attributes match the first value combination are assigned to the positive class, while those matching the second combination are assigned to the negative class.
-To ensure a high number of distinct tasks given limited number of attributes and image samples, we focus on \emph{2-way 5-shot} tasks, though our method and analysis are not restricted to this specific setup.
-Additionally, we include 5 query samples per class.
-Importantly, the model does not receive prior information about the class distribution of these query samples.
 For the three supervised meta-training baselines, we also create supervised meta-training tasks following the same procedure.
-The details on the subsets of attributes for supervised meta-training tasks and meta-testing tasks are provided in the corresponding tables in \cref{sec:app_dataset} for each dataset.
+Details on the subsets of attributes for supervised meta-training tasks and meta-testing tasks are provided in Appendix~\ref{sec:app_dataset} for each dataset.
+For meta-training, we construct \emph{2-way 5-shot} few-shot learning tasks.
+While for meta-testing, we also experiment with \emph{2-way 10-shot} tasks to better examine the adaptation ability of each method.

-To thoroughly evaluate each method's adaptation across different task setups, we create multiple configurations for the two most complex datasets, MPI3D and CelebA, by varying how attributes are grouped.
-For MPI3D, we define two few-shot learning setups: \begin{itemize}[leftmargin=.15in] \item \emph{MPI3D-Easy}: meta-testing tasks focusing on identifying the background and camera height attributes. \item \emph{MPI3D-Hard}: meta-testing tasks focusing on predicting the horizontal and vertical robot arm angular positions (with an extra layer of complexity introduced from visual disturbance caused by varying camera heights). \end{itemize}
+We create multiple meta-testing configurations for the two most complex datasets, MPI3D and CelebA, by varying how attributes are grouped.
+For MPI3D, we define two few-shot learning setups: \emph{MPI3D-Easy}, where the tasks focus on identifying the background and camera height; and \emph{MPI3D-Hard}, where the tasks focus on horizontal and vertical robot arm angular positions.
+For CelebA, we define three few-shot learning setups: \emph{CelebA-Hair}, where the tasks focus on all attributes relevant to the person's hair; \emph{CelebA-Primary}, where the tasks focus on primary facial attributes or features; and \emph{CelebA-Random}, where the tasks are constructed from a random subset of attributes.